jason89521/daxus/README.md

 There are two type of the accessors.
 One is `normal`, the other one is `infinite`.
 You can use `model.defineNormalAccessor` to define a normal accessor, and use `model.defineInfiniteAccessor` to define an infinite accessor.
 Typically, you would only use `infinite` when implementing infinite loading.
 In most cases, `normal` is sufficient.

-The second argument is the accessor's **action**. `fetchData` tells the accessor how to fetch data from the server, while `syncState` specifies how to synchronize the obtained data with the model's state.
+The argument is the accessor's **action**. `fetchData` tells the accessor how to fetch data from the server, while `syncState` specifies how to synchronize the obtained data with the model's state.

 `defineNormalAccessor` and `defineInfiniteAccessor` returns an accessor creator function.
 If you pass the same arguments to it, it will return the same accessor.
 Next, we will use the accessor created by `defineNormalAccessor` with the `useAccessor` hook.